 General recommendations include adding fish, which contains omega-3 fatty acids , to your diet at least twice per week.
 Talk to your doctor about whether you should take omega-3 supplements.

 Regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill, can help reduce the risk of stroke and other cardiovascular diseases.
-This activity can help lower blood pressure, enhance blood circulation, increase good cholesterol, and decrease the demands on the heart.
-Aim for at least 30 minutes of exercise per day on most days of the week.
+In general, aim for at least 30 minutes of exercise per day on most days of the week.
+If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
+Overall, exercise can help lower blood pressure, enhance blood circulation, increase good cholesterol, and decrease the demands on the heart.

 Certain medical conditions are associated with an increased risk of cardiovascular disease or stroke.
 While not all risk can be eliminated, carefully managing these conditions can greatly decrease the risk of heart problems.